| Title: | An API Generator for R |

 See also: $getDebug() and pr_set_debug()

 Retrieve the debug value.
-If it has never been set, the result of interactive() will be used.
+If it has never been set, it will return FALSE.

 See also: $getDebug() and pr_set_debug()